 They begin staging at feeders. in pairs.
 One bird feeds, eating sunflower seed after sunflower seed while the other hangs back. “bee bipp, bee ip, bi bip bip” Fluttering its wings in the universal bird signal to beg to be feed.
 Eventually the bird feeding relents and takes a seed to the begging bird.
 After eating, it immediately resumes begging but the feeding bird is gone.
 The begging birds are opportunistic, Sometimes they will leave and pursue a more enticing prospect at another feeder,or if they are not given a seed, will chase the object bird through the trees as they leave the feeders.
 But the key thing is the pairs.
 The one to one.
 Is this parent fledgling?
 Perhaps older younger sibling?
 Do the fledglings take turns following the parent around, or is there a community of Titmice that collectively feed the fledgling young?
 So many questions.

+After about 2 weeks things quiet down and this behavior for the most part stops.
 The thing I wonder about is why are Tufted Titmice the only species I see doing this?
 What about their cousins the chickadees.
 Most passerines fledglings beg food for a while, but none for so long or as dramatically nor vociferously as these Tufted Titmice.
 Why are they different?